ottojo/GPU_Programming/Exercise8/ex8.md

 ## Add another cylinder

 The cylinder SDF is evaluated twice, and combined using `unionSDF`.
-The sample point for the second cylinder is rotated by 90°, and the animation is adjusted to animate along the length of the cylinder, which is now the x instead of z axis.
+The sample point for the second cylinder is rotated by 90°.

 ```glsl
 #define M_PI 3.1415926535897932384626433832795